Kwongfei/Kwongfei.github.io/_pages/about.md

 **<font color=red>To whom it may concern : )</font>**

-Now I am looking for a **<font color=red>PhD</font>** position aligning with my research concerns.
+Now I am looking for a **<font color=red>PhD</font>** position aligning with my research interests.
 Here are some information about me.
-* **My research path.** After publishing two works related to SVM under Prof. Lai's supervision, I started thinking independently last year and stepped into Graph Neural Networks.
+* **My research experience.** After publishing two works related to SVM under Prof. Lai's supervision, I started thinking independently last year and stepped into Graph Neural Networks.
 Two works related to spectral GNNs and Graph Structure Learning respectively are done.
-After that, I started to focus on AI for health with GNNs and LLMs since I believe the research needs to return to actual requirements.
+After that, I started to focus on AI for health with GNNs and LLMs since I am passionate about conducting research with practical applications.
 * **Personality.**
   * I consider myself a **self-motivated** person with a **curiosity** about the world.
   * In the past two years, I got about 15 rejections and experienced 7 rebuttals.
-Most of them were completed by me alone.
+Most of them were completed by myself.
 Thus, I am **persistent** and dedicated to **rigorous** scientific research.
   * I founded the Rubik's Cube Club in high school and hosted academic lectures at SCUT.
 These experiences have cultivated my **leadership**, **communication**, and **teamwork** skills.
 Currently, I am also leading the freshmen in my group to do two medical-related projects.
 * **My expectation.** I hope I can have
   * a good communication atmosphere.
 Good scientific research requires a lot of communication with others, including advice, insights, and critical comments from different perspectives.
   * enough resources (such as several large memory GPUs for finetuning) in PhDs.
   * the opportunity to research interns.
-I believe that research interns will allow me to exchange ideas with researchers in the industry and inspire me to do better research work.
+I believe that research interns will allow me to exchange ideas with researchers in the industry and inspire me to do better research.
   * work-life balance.
 I believe that a good balance between life and research will be the fundamental motivation for my lifelong learning.
+Please feel free to contact me through my email (gf_liang_study@163.com).

 News!
 ======